vanling/docs/configuration/flows/operations.md

 ![Send Email](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/send-email-20220603A.webp)

-This Operation sends an email.
+This operation sends an email.
 Flow Object keys can be used as variables, which means you can use an array of emails from a previous step in Flows.

 - **To** — Set the email addresses.
 Hit `↵` to save the email.
 Click an email to remove it.